Anamika1911/ArchitecturalKatas/README.md

 Overall Component diagram is available at:

 ## Approach and Architecture
 This system is based on [Multi-tenant SAS model](ADRs/SingleTenantvsMultiTenant.md).
-Every customer is treated as a separate tenant and a unique tenantid is available throughout the system.
-Since, customers are geographically distributed, solution will be deployed in
+- Every customer is treated as a separate tenant and a unique tenantid is available throughout the system.
+- Since, customers are geographically distributed, solution will be deployed in regions closer to farm.
+Multiple availability zones will be used in a region for failover and availability.
+Deployment diagram is available at:
+- Thirdparty weather monitoring APIs will be used to monitor and predict weather conditions.
+Accordingly, alerts will be generated.
+- Association between devices and enclosures/farms will be either manually entered or devices can be programmed to send specific enclosure/farm Ids in header.